AREA 1: COMMUNICATIONS

 TR ● 1:30 – 2:45 PM

-Wars, elections, marches, lawmaking, terrorism, and genocide –why do they happen and why does it matter to our lives?
+Wars, elections, marches, lawmaking, terrorism and genocide –why do they happen and why does it matter to our lives?
 As global politics have shifted in recent years, we need to return to the fundamental questions of politics: Why and how are societies organized for political action?
 What values do they express, and how do they attempt to achieve their goals?
 This seminar will seek to clarify the meaning of such terms as freedom, justice, democracy, terrorism, fascism, liberalism, conservatism, anarchy and civil disobedience.

 Dr. Christa Slaton is a professor in the Department of Government.

-AREA 5: HUMANITIES AND FINE ARTS:
+AREA 5: HUMANITIES AND FINE ARTS

 ENCOUNTERS WITH ART

 Art often reflects the society that produced it.
 Traditionally, art has fulfilled a variety of purposes, addressing such themes as religion (spirituality), politics (propaganda), race and gender, patronage and censorship.
-Through slide lectures, videos, field trips, project assignments, and a research paper, students will explore the different roles art has played, past and present, to come to an understanding of modern life and aesthetics.
+Through slide lectures, videos, field trips, project assignments and a research paper, students will explore the different roles art has played, past and present, to come to an understanding of modern life and aesthetics.

 VIEWING THE WIDER WORLD:

-THE OLD TESTAMENT AS LITERATURE (A&S)
+OLD TESTAMENT AS LITERATURE (Arts and Sciences)

-WORLD DANCE (ED)
+WORLD DANCE (Education)

 W ● 4:00-6:30 P.M.